Eoli-an/REAM/static/explainer_screen.md

 ![Chinese Path](/ImageExamples.png)

 乌 means black/crow depending on context.
-In REAM, this character is replaced with an image of a black crow (as additional hint, the word "black" is also embedded in the image).
+In REAM, this character is replaced with an image of a black crow (as an additional hint, the word "black" is also embedded in the image).
 When this character shows up while reading a text, it will be replaced by the image.
-So instead of needing to remember the meaning of the character from the squibbly lines, you only have to remember the meaning of the image.
+So instead of needing to remember the meaning of the character from the squiggly lines, you only have to remember the meaning of the image.
 Sometimes, like in the second example, the meaning is more abstract and/or the character might have many multiple meanings depending on the context. 很 means "very" and in the image this is visualized with a very large insect.

 Of course, if the characters are replaced with an image, you will not learn the character -> meaning association.
 However, what you can do is skip the process for a while and during that time read more engaging texts.
 Furthermore, you will also get familiar with the character, for instance in which words or context it is used.